robots-guy/python_gui/README.md

 # python_gui
-This repository contains various pyhton scripts for GUI creation using Tkinter
+This repository contains various Python scripts for GUI creation using Tkinter